XRPLF/xrpl-dev-portal/content/concepts/tokens/non-fungible-tokens.md

 ## Background

-The XRP Ledger offers support for [tokens](tokens.html), also known as _IOUs_.
+The XRP Ledger offers support for [tokens](tokens.html).
 Such assets are, primarily, fungible.

-> Fun·gi·ble /ˈfənjəbəl/ (adj)
+> Fun·gi·ble /´fənjəbəl/ (adj) <!-- SPELLING_IGNORE: fənjəbəl -->
 >
-> 1. able to replace or be replaced by another identical item; mutually interchangeable.
+> 1. able to replace or be replaced by another identical item; mutually interchangeable. <!-- STYLE_OVERRIDE: identical -->

-Fungible tokens can be easily traded between users for XRP or other issued assets on the XRP Ledger's decentralized exchange.
+Fungible tokens can be traded between users for XRP or other issued assets on the XRP Ledger's decentralized exchange.
 This makes them ideal for payments.

 A good example of a fungible item might be a postage stamp.
-If you are standing around in 1919 and need to send a letter by airmail, you would purchase a 24-cent stamp and affix it to your envelope.
+If you are standing around in 1919 and need to send a letter by airmail, you would buy a 24-cent stamp and affix it to your envelope.
 If you lost that stamp, you could use a different 24-cent stamp or use 2 10-cent stamps and 2 2-cent stamps.
 Very fungible.

 ![Jenny Stamps](img/nft-concepts1.png "Jenny Stamps")